Cyberattack could follow sanctions against Russia, Pa. security expert says - NewsBreak

 HARRISBURG, Pa.
 (WHTM) – Local governments, businesses, and corporations have been warned by U.S. officials to be on the lookout for cyberattacks.

 Terrill Frantz is a cyber security professor at Harrisburg University.
-Frantz says people need to be prepared for a possible cyberattack from Russia.Ukrainian brewery joins war effort, switches from beer to Molotov cocktails
+Frantz says people need to be prepared for a possible cyberattack from Russia.Pennsylvania moves to divest holdings in Russian assets

 “It is important people understand cyberattacks are real and impactful,” said Frantz.
 “American and some European countries and Russia are all major players.”